Contributing Gear Editor

 hiking socks

-The Smartwool Light Cushion Crew Socks were our top pick.
+The Smartwool Light Cushion Crew Socks are a top option.
 Photo: Kip Touseull//The Inertia

 Ankle